xcart/xcart-docs/_pages/kb_en/orders/messages/admin_experience.md

 order: 100
 published: true
 ---
-First of all, check that the Messages module is installed and enabled as described in {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.
+First of all, check that the Order Messages module is installed and enabled as described in {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.

 If enabled and you have the {% link "Multivendor" ref_4ahg5FLK %} module enabled as well proceed to the Messages module settings page to add special options for providers: